Wittmaxi/ZENeural/README.md

 THIS LIBRARY IS CURRENTLY WORK IN PROGRESS!
 NOT EVERYTHING DESCRIBED IN THE README IS GUARANTEED TO WORK!

-ALSO, FUNCTION - NAMES MIGHT CHANGE!
+ALSO, FUNCTION NAMES ARE SUBJECT TO CHANGE!
 I GIVE NO GUARANTEE, THAT LATER VERSIONS ARE BACKWARDS-COMPATIBLE!

 # Creator of ZENeural